 - 4. If the returning signal is saturated, retry using a calibration signal with lower amplitude, until the entire curve is visible in the Waveview window. - 5.
-If you need to scale one, but not another, of the traces, rightclick on the trace and select Scale...
+If you need to scale one, but not another, of the traces, rightclick on the trace and select Scale....
 You can then type in a suitable scale factor for that trace. - 6.
-Pause the Waveview window by clicking on the III icon. - 7.
+Pause the Waveview window by clicking on the f II icon. - 7.
 Hold down SHIFT and drag across the window to select the calibration signal and the returning component(s).
 Release the mouse button, keeping SHIFT held down.
 A menu will pop up.
 Choose Broadband Noise Calibration.

-9. The script will ask you to fill in sensor calibration parameters.
+8. The script will ask you to fill in sensor calibration parameters for each component you have selected.